 Source testing for particulate matter (PM)

-In both the March and current rule proposals, at least one emission control device must be tested at the inlet and outlet for PM.
+In both the March and April rule proposals, at least one emission control device must be tested at the inlet and outlet for PM.
 The purpose of this testing is to establish the control, or reduction, efficiency of the emission control device.
 The tested PM control efficiency will be used as the control efficiency of all of the metals.
-Some concern has been expressed that baghouses cannot effectively control metals if they are in the vapor state, but DEQ has concluded that metals will condense into a particulate state at the inlet temperature of a baghouse and will therefore be controlled at the same efficiency as other PM.
+Some concern has been expressed that baghouses cannot effectively control metals if they are in the vapor state.
+DEQ has concluded that metals will condense into a particulate state because of the inlet temperature requirements of a baghouse and will therefore be controlled at the same efficiency as other PM.

 Maximum allowed ambient impact